-Before you can leave your region in the Philippines with your new registered motorcycle you need a signed authorisation from the Land Transportation Office.
+Before you can leave your region in the Philippines with your new registered motorcycle you need a signed authorization from the Land Transportation Office.
 This paper comes with your registration and plate numbers.
-Without this letter of authorisation, you are not allowed to leave your region, and fines can go as high as 2,000 pesos.
+Without this letter of authorization, you are not allowed to leave your region, and fines can go as high as 2,000 pesos.

 Once you have your set of registration papers, you are free to travel

-I travelled with Montenegro RoRo leaving Siquijor Island at 10 am on weekdays.
+I traveled with Montenegro RoRo leaving Siquijor Island at 10 am on weekdays.

 At the ticket booth, you present your ID and motor registration papers.

 Together with your boat ticket, you will receive a bill of lading.
 These you present to the port authorities, together with your ID.

 You pay your terminal fee and the bill of lading is replaced by a terminal ticket

 With those, you go to the coast guard office in the small building opposite of the passenger terminal.

 The Coast Guard will approve and stamp the papers.